MicrosoftDocs/dynamics365smb-docs/business-central/ad-hoc-analysis-sales.md

 ---
 title: Ad-hoc analysis of sales data
-description: Learn how to use the data analysis mode in Business central to analyze sales data.
+description: Learn how to use the data analysis mode to analyze sales data.
 author: brentholtorf
 ms.author: kepontop
 ms.reviewer: bholtorf